Hay fever | Mate hei

 • Dust with a damp cloth.

-• Wash soft toys regularly in hot water or put in the freezer for 1–2 days.
+• Wash soft toys regularly in hot water or put them in a plastic bag in the freezer for 2 days.

-Allergy NZ(external link) provides information, education and support for people with allergy, parents of children with allergy, teachers and healthcare providers.
-Find out more on their website(external link).
+Allergy NZ(external link) provides information, education and support for people with allergies (including hay fever), parents of children with allergies, teachers and healthcare providers.
+Find out more about hay fever(external link) and avoiding allergens on their website.

 The following links provide further information about hay fever.
 Be aware that websites from other countries may have information that differs from New Zealand recommendations.